 Best logo colors

-There are so many things you must consider to come up with the best colors for your business logo.
-You must choose your logo color/s because they match your brand personality and are key to tell your brand story, not because they’re your favorite colors.
+Choosing the right colors for your logo is crucial, but you should consider many things; you must pick your logo color/s because they match your brand personality and are key to tell your brand story, not because they’re your favorite colors.

-Yet, there are plenty of options, so how do you know what color/s will work best for your brand?
-As I said before, you must define your brand identity, and then choose a color or colors that convey the message you want to transmit.
+Yet, there are plenty of options- How do you know what color/s will work best for your brand?
+As I said before, you must define your brand identity and then choose a color or colors that convey the message you want to transmit.

 Many people make their purchasing decisions based on color.
 If it’s not the only feature to bear in mind, it is a very important one.
-So, the color of your logo is something you must give a thought.
+So, the color of your logo is something you must give thought to.